-The William and Mary Quarterly Prize Lecture series features authors of award-winning articles published in the
+The William and Mary Quarterly Prize Lecture series features scholars whose work is transforming our sense of the past.

 Join us on November 11, 2019, at 5:00 p.m. in the Wren Building, Grammar School Classroom (1st floor), on the campus of William & Mary, as we welcome historian Alex Byrd for the fourth annual WMQ Prize Lecture.
 Professor Byrd (Rice University) will deliver “Spare No Expense: Diversity in Defense of White Privilege in Urban Schools.”

 Currently researching the intersection of urban history and the history of education in twentieth and twenty-first century America, Professor Byrd began his career as a student of free and forced transatlantic black migration in the era of the American Revolution.
 His book Captives and Voyagers was awarded the 2009 Wesley-Logan prize in African diaspora history.
 He is also the recipient of the 2010 Douglass Adair prize from the William and Mary Quarterly for his article “Eboe, Country, Nation, and Gustavus Vassa’s ‘Interesting Narrative,’” which appeared in the January 2006 issue.
 The Adair prize is awarded for the best article published in the WMQ in the preceding six years.